ChrstphrHll/npc_gen/students/Aniari Arlayna.md

 # Aniari Arlayna
 ---
 ### Description
-- Elf Barbarian from Beleriand
+- Elf Barbarian from Aldercrown Empire
 - 1st year Assault student in Elkenval
-- short straight blonde hair that's braided, Pale Brown eyes, and Light skin
+- long straight red hair that's messy, Pale Brown eyes, and Light skin
 - Is Knowledgeable and Dishonest, and has Courage as their ideal

 ### Organizations